Overview

 In the Dojo browser account, you can easily create and share payment links via messaging apps, email or text.
 The recipient can then pay online on their smartphone or computer.

-Dojo can also activate a virtual terminal on the PAX A920 terminal, for taking card payments on behalf of customers over the phone.
-You just enter a transaction amount on the touchscreen, tip (if applicable) and customer/card details to complete the transaction.
+Dojo can also activate a virtual terminal on their card machines for taking card payments on behalf of customers over the phone.
+You just enter a transaction amount on the touchscreen, tip (if applicable) and card details to complete the transaction.

 In our experience as reviewers, these options are standard for a modern merchant service provider, but they are nonetheless useful.